Tijay06/Student-performance-prediction/README.md

 # Welcome to My GitHub Profile! 👋

 Hello!
-I’m [Your Name], a passionate data scientist and machine learning enthusiast dedicated to leveraging data to solve real-world problems.
+I’m Tijay Poddar, a passionate data scientist and machine learning enthusiast dedicated to leveraging data to solve real-world problems.
 This repository showcases my projects, each reflecting my skills in data analysis, predictive modeling, and machine learning.

 ## Projects Overview